Meet Max the Boxer!

 Thorp auction] and that was the end."

-Well, no, actually, it isn't the end.
+Well, no, actually, it wasn't the end.
 The Wisconsin Puppy Mill

-Project is adamant that State follows up with Ella Mae Brubaker, Edward
+Project was adamant that State follow up with Ella Mae Brubaker, Edward

 Zimmerman, and other pet dealers among whom Max was traded or sold during his

 short life.
-We will also remind our legislators that this is just one of the
+We also reminded our legislators that this was just one of the many

 business."
-We want them to understand that the brucellosis didn't start
+We wanted them to understand that the brucellosis didn't start

 and end with Max, it came from the mills.
-We will insist that
+We insisted that these

-these mills test their dogs to protect the health of Wisconsin pets and their
+mills test their dogs to protect the health of Wisconsin pets and their human

 What

-does this all mean for Max?
-Unfortunately, his "tail" will not have a
+did this all mean for Max himself?
+Unfortunately, his "tail" did not

-happy ending.
-Though canine brucellosis is treatable -- spay or neuter, a long,
+have a happy ending.
+Though canine brucellosis is treatable -- spay or neuter,

-expensive course of antibiotics, and periodic monitoring and retesting --
+a long, expensive course of antibiotics, and periodic monitoring and retesting

-complete cures in infected males are rare.
-The bacteria "lurks" in in
+-- complete cures are rare.
+The bacteria "lurks" in the body and

-the prostate and reinfect the dog without warning.
-Untreated -- such as in a
+reinfect the dog without warning.
+Untreated -- such as in a repeat infection

-repeat infection that isn't detected -- the disease eventually attacks joints
+that isn't detected -- the disease eventually attacks joints and bone.

-Dr. Franklin Lord told investigators in that TMJ-4 report, "If I had a dog
+shelter veterinarian told investigators in that TMJ-4 report, "If I had a

-that was diagnosed with brucellosis, I most likely would euthanize it, simply
+dog that was diagnosed with brucellosis, I most likely would euthanize it,

-because its lifestyle, its quality of life is going to be reduced, its length
+simply because its lifestyle, its quality of life is going to be reduced, its

-of life is going to be reduced, and there is the chance of spreading it."
+length of life is going to be reduced, and there is the chance of spreading

 In